 Don’t Ask Your Server to Bring You “The Strongest” Drink

 We get it: You want to get a buzz on.
 However, telling your waiter nothing more descriptive than to bring you something strong is annoying and is unlikely to yield the results you want.
 It’s your job to order your food and drinks, not theirs.
-And if you’re serious about boozing, know the 5 Best Cocktail Trends for 2018.
+And if you’re serious about boozing, check out The Dangerous Trap of Drinking “Lower Alcohol” Beverages.

 They Want You to Know Your Food and Drink Vocabulary